theonlyengine/whisper-base/README.md

 The Whisper model is intrinsically designed to work on audio samples of up to 30s in duration.
 However, by using a chunking algorithm, it can be used to transcribe audio samples of up to arbitrary length.
 This is possible through Transformers [`pipeline`](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.AutomaticSpeechRecognitionPipeline) method.
 Chunking is enabled by setting `chunk_length_s=30` when instantiating the pipeline.
-It can also be extended to predict utterance level timestamps by passing `return_timestamps=True`:
+With chunking enabled, the pipeline can be run with batched inference.
+It can also be extended to predict sequence level timestamps by passing `return_timestamps=True`:

 ```python
 >>> import torch